 Utilize yearly examinations, annual check-ups, or other medical visits as occasions to talk to your provider about screening, and as opportunities for them to screen for anal cancer.
 Individuals with anal cancer risk factors should discuss screening with their providers.
 See our screening section for more information on options.
 If you think something is wrong, and you feel your doctor is not appropriately addressing your concerns, seek a second opinion.

-Some doctors may misdiagnose anal cancer for haemorrhoids.
-If your haemorrhoids persist and do not disappear after treatment, speak to your doctor about a more detailed examination or ask for a referral to a specialist.
+Some doctors may misdiagnose anal cancer for hemorrhoids.
+If your hemorrhoids persist and do not disappear after treatment, speak to your doctor about a more detailed examination or ask for a referral to a specialist.